Sit-in: 2016 United States House of Representatives

-LGBT rights movement
+LGBTQ+ rights movement

 1965 Philadelphia

 On April 25, 1965, the first of two sit-ins occurred at the popular Dewey's Restaurant in Philadelphia, Pennsylvania.
 It was one of the earliest demonstrations advocating for the LGBT community in United States history.
 Three unidentified teenagers and approximately 150 supporters walked into the Dewey's location at 219 South 17th Street, refusing to leave in the name of civil rights.
 This initial sit-in was in response to Dewey's recently implemented discriminatory policy claiming it would not serve “homosexuals,” “masculine women,” “feminine men,” or “persons wearing nonconformist clothing.”
 Philadelphia police arrested the three teenagers, which led to further grass-roots action.
 Clark Polak, president of the local Janus Society, extended support to the protesters.
 Members of the Janus Society and other supporters circulated approximately 1500 flyers throughout the local area over the next five days.

 On May 2, 1965, protesters staged a second sit-in at Dewey's, although this time there were no arrests.
 Soon after the second sit-in, Dewey's Restaurant reversed their discriminatory policy.
 The Dewey's sit-ins helped continue the path towards equal rights for many LGBT people in the United States.